Malika Amar Sheikh

 Malika Amar Sheikh or Malika Namdeo Dhasal (born 16 February 1957) is a Marathi writer and political activist from Maharashtra, India.
 She is the president of the Dalit Panthers party.

 Biography

 Malika Amar Sheikh was born on 16 February 1957 to Shahir Amar Sheikh.
-She married Dalit poet, and co-founder of the Dalit Panthers, Namdev Dhasal.
+She married Dalit poet, and co-founder of the Dalit Panthers, Namdeo Dhasal.
 After the death of her husband, she was elected the president of the party and led it during Maharashtra civic bodies elections in 2017.